Best Dermatology EMR Software of 2026

 Buyers Guide

-Last Updated: March 16, 2023Skin care is becoming increasingly complicated, and with a rising number of skin cancer cases, dermatology practitioners and doctors need to stay updated on technologies for administering effective treatment.
+Last Updated on January 27, 2025Skin care is becoming increasingly complicated, and with a rising number of skin cancer cases, dermatology practitioners and doctors need to stay updated on technologies for administering effective treatment.
 As of today, skin cancer is the most common form of cancer.
 For dermatologists, this means a greater number of patients and greater levels of patient care.

 But it’s not easy to operate a dermatology practice in this day and age.
 Practitioners need to manage both the clinical and business functions of their practices.
 Clinical functions include patient entries, diagnosis, imaging and lab tests; business functions include accounting, billing and human resources.
 This means that the number of tasks within normal working hours every day gets doubled.